releng-tool/releng-tool-docs/content/guides/environment.md

 :::{versionadded} 0.10
 :::

-The download directory to use.
+Configures the download directory to use.
 By default, the download directory used is configured to `<root>/dl`.
 If a user does not override a download directory using the [`--dl-dir` argument](arg-dl-dir), the `RELENG_DL_DIR` option can be used to override this location.

 See also [`DL_DIR`](env-dl-dir).